How to Clean Your iPad Screen & Device

 If you’ve been playing with your iPad at all, you know, despite Apple’s claim that iPads have fingerprint-resistant screens, that iPads are fingerprint magnets.
 They are covered with an oil-resistant coating, but that definitely doesn’t mean they are smudge-proof.

-Here are some tips about how to clean your iPad screen:
+Here are the fours best ways to clean your iPad screen: